alexanderlarin/css-classname/README.md

 });
 ```

-As you can compound `Object`, `Array`, and `String` arguments supporting optionsl `className` props is also simpler since only truthy arguments get included in the result:
+As you can compound `Object`, `Array`, and `String` arguments supporting optional `className` props is also simpler since only truthy arguments get included in the result:

 ```js
 var btnClass = classJoin('btn', this.props.className, {